How to change an engine oil filter

 1. Elevate your car

 Your owner’s manual will be a lifesaver during this process.
 You can also consult it to locate the oil drain plug and then place the oil drain pan below it.
-Be aware that the oil will flow at an angle so don’t place it directly underneath.
-You’ll need to loosen the plug with a socket wrench, then you can unscrew the rest by hand.
+Be aware that the oil could flow at an angle, so position the drain pan accordingly.
+You’ll need to loosen the plug with a socket wrench, then unscrew the rest by hand.

 draining oil from car